Useful links and guidance for musicians and their choirs.

-If you come across other useful resources, do let us know so that we can add them to the list.
+If you come across other useful resources, or any updates, do let us know so that we can continue to make the resource as useful as possible.

 We strongly recommend that you read all the guidance in detail as part of your planning for returning to singing.